robbriers/biotic/cran-comments.md

 -   Local lubuntu 15.10, R 3.2.2
 -   win-builder, R-release (3.2.5), R-devel (3.3.0)

-This is a new submission.
+This is a resubmission; there was previously a NOTE: Non-standard file/directory found at top level: 'cran-comments.md'

+This has been fixed.

 R CMD check results
 -------------------